oracle/weblogic-deploy-tooling/site/type_def.md

 ## Domain Type Definitions

 WebLogic Server Deploy Tooling has an extensible domain type system.
 The three built-in domain types (`WLS`, `RestrictedJRF`, and `JRF`) are defined in JSON files of the same name in the `WLSDEPLOY_HOME/lib/typedefs` directory.
-For example, the `JRF` domain type is defined in the `WLSDEPLOY_HOME/lib/typedefs/JRF.json` file whose contents look like those shown below.
+For example, the `JRF` domain type is defined in the `WLSDEPLOY_HOME/lib/typedefs/JRF.json` file with similar content, as shown below.

 ```json
 {